tbladh/uwebhost/README.md

   "Tags": ["Game", "Utility", "Experimental"]
 }
 ```
-If the manifest is absent or incomplete, uWebHost falls back to the folder name, a generic description, and the shared favicon thumbnail under `/assets/icons/`.
+If the manifest is absent or incomplete, uWebHost falls back to the folder name, a generic description, and the shared favicon thumbnail under `/_assets/icons/`.
 Tags are normalized to lowercase for filtering, but their original casing is shown to users.
+## Manifest Editor & API
+- Open the manifest editor from the cog icon on each gallery card to adjust name, description, tags, and imagery with live previews.
+- GET `/api/apps/{app}/manifest` returns the resolved metadata (including fallback defaults) for the specified app.
+- POST `/api/apps/{app}/manifest` accepts JSON `{ name, description, tags, removeImage, image }`; when `image.tempId` is provided the staged upload is promoted into the app folder.
+- POST `/api/uploads/temp` stages a Base64 file payload and returns a `tempId`; DELETE `/api/uploads/temp/{tempId}` cancels orphaned uploads (also cleaned on host startup).
+- Client and server enforce a 5 MB hard limit for images and surface warnings once files exceed 1 MB.

 ## Landing Page UX
 - Filter buttons default to `All`, `Game`, and `Utility` tag filters.